abel-ribeiro/abel-ribeiro/README.md

 <br/>
 I'm <b>Abel Ribeiro</b>
 <br/>
-Hey visitors and devs, my name is Abel, i'm 19yo and, despite of being young, I'm always searching for new technologies to learn.<br/>
+Hey visitors and devs, my name is Abel, I'm 19yo and, despite of being young, I'm always searching for new technologies to learn.<br/>
 I'm an Eletronics and Automation Technician, actually working on web development and IT.<br/>
 In this profile you will find projects related to web technologies concerning front and back-end development.
 </p>